Sourdough Chocolate Muffins

 Don’t have your own sourdough starter yet?
 Learn to make a homemade sourdough starter.

-Find all the ingredient amounts for these sourdough chocolate muffins listed in the printable recipe card at the bottom of the post.
+Find all the ingredient amounts for these muffins listed in the printable recipe card at the bottom of the post.
 Here is a rundown of what’s needed.

 Storing